Yujiulü Buluzhen: Rebellion

 Little is known about background of Buluzhen, except that he was a nephew to Yujiulü Hulü.
 He confronted Hulü who was about to oversee the marriage of one of his own daughters to Feng Ba in 414.
-Buluzhen told him that his daughter was still small and was about travel far away; as she may get sick with longing, it would be necessary to send the daughters of the nobleman, such as Shuli (樹黎) and Wudeyan (勿地延) with her.
-Hulü not agreeing with him, Buluzhen told Shuli and others that Hulü was thinking of giving their daughters as a dowry for his daughter to a distant, alien state.
-In the wake of news Shuli, among other noblemen, entered into a conspiracy with Buluzhen.
+Buluzhen told him that his daughter was still small and was about travel far away; as she may get sick with longing, it would be necessary to send the daughters of noblemen, such as Shuli (樹黎) and Wudeyan (勿地延) with her.
+Hulü did not agree.
+Despite this Buluzhen told Shuli and others that Hulü was thinking of giving their daughters as a dowry for his daughter to a distant, alien state.
+In wake of this Shuli and other noblemen, entered into a conspiracy with Buluzhen.
 Some warriors were set up behind the Hulü's yurts at night and arrested him with his daughter.
 As result, Yujiulü Buluzhen was set up as khagan, with Shuli (树黎) as chancellor.

 Reign

-After ascending to throne, he sent Yujiulü Hulü and his daughter to Northern Yan.
+After ascending to throne, he sent Yujiulü Hulü and his daughter to the Northern Yan.
 Feng Ba treated Hulü as an honored guest and, as originally planned, took Yujiulü's daughter as a concubine.
 Yujiulü Hulü requested that Feng Ba send an army to escort him home and, in May 414, Feng Ba, with some reluctance, gave him an escort commanded by general Wan Ling (萬陵) who, according to the account, returned after having killed Yujiulü Hulü along the way.